 In the event of a civil defence emergency, the Northland Regional Council has the responsibility for providing the Northland CDEM Group Emergency Operations Centre (GEOC) in Whangarei.
 The GEOC coordinates the regional civil defence emergency response and may be activated to monitor a potential emergency or to respond to or recover from an emergency situation that is occurring or has occurred.
 The photograph (right) shows staff in the GEOC during the March 2007 flooding event.

 A major role of the GEOC is the collation and dissemination of important information such as areas affected and damage to infrastructure, including road closures, power and telecommunications outages, disruption to water supplies and planning for the recovery phase.
-The following link is an example of the information made available through the Regional Council website during the July 2007 storm:

 Each of the District Councils also may activate and operate an Emergency Operations Centre to provide direct coordination and control of civil defence operations within their District.